Geordio/Behavioral-Cloning-P3/README.md

 As you can see the distribution is much more even.

-I trained the model over 15 epochs, with the default learning rate using the Adam optimiser. after  15 epochs
+I trained the model over 25 epochs, with the default learning rate using the Adam optimiser.
-Training loss: 0.0255
-val_loss: 0.0215

 ### Simulation Video
 A video of the simulation is included in the repository.